coky-t/owasp-mastg-ja/Document/0x07a-Testing-Authentication-and-Session-Management.md

 The recorded requests should also be replayed without providing any authentication information, in order to check for a complete bypass of authentication mechanisms.

+Another attack is related to the case "Testing Excessive Login Attempts" - given that many OTPs are just numeric values, if the accounts are not locked after N unsuccessful attempts on this stage, an attacker can bypass second factor by simply bruterorcing the values within the range at the lifespan of the OTP.
+For 6-digit values and 30-second time step there's more than 90% probability to find a match within 72 hours.

 #### Remediation

 The implementation of a second or multiple factors should be strictly enforced on server-side for all critical operations.
 If cloud solutions are in place, they should be implemented accordingly to best practices.

 Step-up authentication should be optional for the majority of user scenarios and only enforced for critical functions or when accessing sensitive data.

+Account lockouts for the second factor should be implemented the same way as for non-2FA cases (see "Testing Excessive Login Attempts" and [5]).

 Regardless of 2FA or step-up authentication, additionally it should be supplemented with passive contextual authentication<sup>[1]</sup>, which can be: